About me

 —– Current projects —–

-- Grammatical creativity: How do speakers comprehend grammatically "coerced" sentences like She sneezed the napkin off the table?
+- Creative argument structure: How do language users comprehend grammatically creative ("coerced") sentences like She sneezed the napkin off the table?

-- Implicit arguments: How do speakers infer implicit but unpronounced themes (They were eating [dinner]) and instruments (She was beating the egg [with a whisk])?
+- Implicit arguments: How do speakers infer implicit but unpronounced themes (e.g., As they were eating ∅ [dinner], ...)?

 —– Other research interests —–

-- Construction Grammar and cognitive-linguistic theory: see our Cambridge Element on constructionist approaches (Open Access) and my recent paper on why "constructionhood" is gradient (PDF here)
+- Construction Grammar and cognitive-linguistic theory: see our Cambridge Element (Open Access) on constructionist approaches and my recent paper (Open Access) on why "constructionhood" is gradient

-- Priming as a window into grammatical representation: see my new book on how priming research and cognitive-linguistic theory can inform each other, my paper on priming between the English caused-motion and the resultative construction (author version), and my paper on how priming can be extended to new constructions (author version)
+- Priming as a window into grammatical representation: see my new book on how priming research and cognitive-linguistic theory can inform each other, my paper (author version here) on priming between the English caused-motion and the resultative construction, and my paper (author version here) on how priming can be extended to new constructions

-- Language as a network: see my paper about "vertical" and "horizontal" links between constructions (author version) and these slides on how network science methods can be used in linguistics
+- Language as a network: see my paper (author version here) about "vertical" and "horizontal" links between constructions and these slides on how network science methods can be used in linguistics

 - Creativity in current and historical language change: see our paper on the concept of "extravagance", its application to "snowclone" constructions like X is the new Y (preprint here), and our paper on extravagant German quantifiers and degree modifiers